Hugh Crawford (1813 ship): Career

 She was sold as a prize and her new owners named her Hugh Crawford.
-She entered Lloyd's Register (LR) in 1813 with Niels, master, Crawford, owner, and trade Plymouth-West Indies.
+She entered Lloyd's Register (LR) in 1813, with Niels, master, Crawford, owner, and trade Plymouth-West Indies.

 What enables one to make the link between Orbit and Hugh Crawford is a mistake in the Register of Shipping (RS) in 1814.
 It mistakenly carried both Hugh Crawford and Orbit, the publishers not realizing that Orbit had become Hugh Crawford.

-In September 1815 Hugh Crawford arrived at Bristol.
-She had left Honduras on 1 August in company with Samuel and Sarah, bound for London, and Regent, bound for Hull.
+In September 1815, Hugh Crawford arrived at Bristol.
+She had left Honduras on 1 August, in company with Samuel and Sarah, bound for London, and Regent, bound for Hull.

-In 1813 the EIC had lost its monopoly on the trade between India and Britain.
+In 1813, the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
 W. Athol sailed Hugh Crawford from London on 17 April 1818.

 Hugh Crawford, Athol, master, returned to the Clyde on 22 March 1819.
-She had left Bengal on 3 November 1818 and the Sand Heads on the 11th.
+She had left Bengal on 3 November 1818, and the Sand Heads on the 11th.
 She was at St Helena on 15 January 1819.
-On 10 February on her way home she encountered a Buenos Ayrean privateer.
+On 10 February, on her way home she encountered a Buenos Ayrean privateer.
 The privateer wanted to put 38 Spanish prisoners on Hugh Crawford but Athol refused to take them.

 The Register of Shipping still carried both Hugh Crawford and Orbit in 1820, but the data for Orbit was stale.
-On 28 January 1820, Lloyd's List (LL) reported that Hugh Crawford, Holliday, master, had been sailing from Charleston to Greenock when on 20 January she had struck on some rocks in the Clyde, about six miles from Dunoon.
+On 28 January 1820, Lloyd's List (LL) reported that Hugh Crawford, Holliday, master, had been sailing from Charleston to Greenock when on 20 January, she had struck on some rocks in the Clyde, about six miles from Dunoon.
 LL reported that she was totally wrecked and her cargo, though salvageable, was in a severely distressed state.
 The news of her loss proved to be exaggerated.
-By 1821 she was again appearing in LL's ship arrival and departure (SAD) data.
+By 1821, she was again appearing in LL's ship arrival and departure (SAD) data.

-By the 1825 issue Orbit had disappeared from the RS, and both registers were in essential agreement on Hugh Crawford.
+By the 1825 issue, Orbit had disappeared from the RS, and both registers were in essential agreement on Hugh Crawford.

-Hugh Crawford made two voyages carrying emigrants from England to Australia.